-Burning Salt is an interdisciplinary project by Hannah Hull.
+Burning Salt is an interdisciplinary project by Hannah ‘Hunter’ Hull (they/them).

 The ancient practice of ‘burning salt’ is an act of expulsion, purification or protection.
 Hull uses song, poetry, drawing, photography and film to these ends.

-Known for her startlingly honest songs and distinctive low-register voice, fans have described her unusual vocal style as “scraped out of an ashtray somewhere in the early 90s” and “Friday night meets Sunday morning.”
+Known for their startlingly honest songs and distinctive low-register voice, fans have described their unusual vocal style as “scraped out of an ashtray somewhere in the early 90s” and “Friday night meets Sunday morning.”

 Hull’s genre-defying approach has been described alternately as Art Pop, Sadcore and Gothic Folk.
-Her musical references include Leonard Cohen, Dolly Parton, Nirvana, Alanis Morissette and PJ Harvey.
+Their musical references include Leonard Cohen, Dolly Parton, Nirvana, Alanis Morissette and PJ Harvey.

-A second full-length offering – ‘Close to Home’ – will be released in 2020, accompanied by a pamphlet of monoprints and poetry commissioned by Trinity Square Video (Toronto).
+A second full-length offering – ‘Close to Home‘ – was released in 2020, alongside a pamphlet of monoprints and poetry commissioned by Trinity Square Video (Toronto).
+This deeply intimate, autobiographical work is exclusively available as part of a limited edition postal artwork.

 Other artistic collaborators include: Xaviera Lopez, Florence Pierre, Gordon Spooner, Marley Starskey Butler, David Sidley, Dimitri Galuret, David Stevens, Hanny Newton, and long-time collaborator Bobby Williams.